 What will Spring Training 2021 look like?

 That’s the million-dollar question.
 If spring training were to be held today under Florida guidelines, based on what NFL teams are allowed by the state, you’d be looking at a 20 percent capacity in outdoor venues with mandatory mask usage in crowds and plenty of social distancing enforced, including ticketless entry and cashless concessions, which many operators had been moving toward anyway.
 (In fact, expect ticketless entry and cashless concessions no matter what.)
 Many newer spring-training ballparks feature wraparound concourses, large berms and expansive group areas, all the better for enforcing social distancing.
-But that’s as of today, and we’re a long way from late February 2021.
+We have a rough idea of what the New York Yankees are planning thanks to a budget set with Hillsborough County; expect most MLB teams to set up operations the same way.